RMLio/prov4itdata-web-app/docs/REPORT.md

 }
 ```

+Depending on its type, the configuration record may contain additional
+properties.
+The following list provides the details for each type of
+configuration record:

 - `mapping`:   A mapping record contains the following:
   - `id`: identifies the mapping record
   - `file`: URI to the mapping file (Turtle-format)
   - `description`: description of the mapping
   - `provider`: name of the service provider the mapping consumes data from

-- `queries`: array of query records.
+    (e.g. `flickr`)
-  A query record contains the following:
+- `query`: A query record contains the following:
   - `id`: identifies the query record
   - `file`: URI to the query file (extension: `.rq`)
   - `description`: description of the query

-- `pipelines`: array of pipeline records.
-  A pipeline record contains the following:
+- `pipeline`: A pipeline record contains the following:

   - `id`: identifies the pipeline record
   - `description`: description of the pipeline
-  - `mappingConfigurations`: array of mapping configurations.
-    A mapping configuration contains the following:
-    - `mappingId`: identifier of the mapping to be executed by the RML processor.
-    - `outputFilename`: the filename of the result.
-  - `queryConfigurations`: array of the query configurations.
+  - `steps`: array of mapping configurations and or query configurations.
-    A query configuration contains the following:
-    - `queryId`: identifier of the query to be executed by the Comunica query engine.
-    - `inputFilenames`:  an array of sources over which the query will be executed.
-    - `outputFilename`: filename of the query result.
-  - `outputFilename`: the file that is considered to be the output of the pipeline.
-    This can refer to an `outputFilename` of either a mapping record, or query record.

-- Regarding the `pipeline` records
-  - Combined `mappingConfigurations` and `queryConfigurations` into `steps`
     - A step always has a  `forId`, `output` and `type`.
       - The `forId` refers to a record to which the current configuration applies
-    - The `output` is a filename in which the result will be stored
+      - The `output` is a mapping to specify the filenames of the result and its
+        corresponding provenance data.
       - The `type` can be a `mappingConfiguration` or `queryConfiguration`
         - If the type is `mappingConfiguration`
           - the `forId` will refer to the id of a mapping record
         - If the type is `queryConfiguration`
           - the `forId` will refer to the id of a query record
+          - it is required to specify the input(s) using the `input`-key whose
-        - the `input` is an array of filenames over which the query will be executed
+            value should be an array of filenames over which the query will be executed.
-  - The `output` of a pipeline record is an array of filenames that represent the "final" output of a pipeline.
+  - `output`: an array of filenames that represent the "final" output of a pipeline.
 The idea for using an array is that it allows us to select multiple outputs from the steps.

 ### Relation to DTP